Parents

 - Students, staff and parents are encouraged to explore their own values.

-Two major values education grants projects funded by the Australian Government and involving schools on a national basis are the Values Education Good Practice Schools Project: Stages 1 and 2, which is a program designed to foster and support improved values education practice in Australian schools and Values Education School Forums, which offers schools an opportunity to consider values education in relation to their own policies and practices.
+The Values Clusters Projects, major values education grants projects funded by the Australian Government and involving schools on a national basis, are designed to foster and support improved values education practice in Australian schools.

 Resources

 Following are some values-related resources that may be of specific interest to parents.
+See also the Articles and Links sections for additional resources.

-NEW The Australian Institute of Family Studies is an Australian Government statutory agency that conducts and coordinates research around matters affecting the family as the fundamental group unit in society.
+The Australian Institute of Family Studies is an Australian Government statutory agency that conducts and coordinates research around matters affecting the family as the fundamental group unit in society.
 A recent briefing from the Australian Family Relationships Clearinghouse is ‘Working with families concerned with school-based bullying’ by Dr Jodie Lodge, AFRC Briefing No. 11, 2008.

 Books for Life are a selection of titles from Finch Publishing, an independent Australian publisher of books on family, health, relationships and society.
 The titles have been chosen to support teachers as they share with parents and the wider community the responsibility to meet children’s social and emotional needs.

 Bullying among Young Children: A guide for parents is a publication from the National Community Crime Prevention program.
 The guide provides useful advice to parents and other carers of children aged 4–8 years on recognising bullying behaviours and its effects, with practical strategies to help children who bully and those who are bullied.
+There is also a separate guide for teachers and a DVD and video: 'Very Mixed Emotions – A Discussion Starter on Bullying in Childhood'.

 Every child needs a hero: A report tracking Australian children’s concerns and attitudes about childhood by Joe Tucci, Janise Mitchell and Chris Goddard, Australian Childhood Foundation, July 2006.